2015-2017 Code Review

 Jurisdictional Review: Comparison of Mining Legislation and Guidelines in British Columbia, Alaska and Montana

-Following the July 2016 updates to the TSF portion of the Code, the Ministry of Energy and Mines commissioned international engineering, geoscience and environmental consulting firm Klohn Crippen Berger to complete a third-party comparison of mining legislation and guidelines in British Columbia, Montana and Alaska.
+Following the July 2016 updates to the TSF portion of the Code, the Ministry commissioned international engineering, geoscience and environmental consulting firm Klohn Crippen Berger to complete a third-party comparison of mining legislation and guidelines in British Columbia, Montana and Alaska.
 The comparison found B.C.’s requirements for mining to be equal to or more stringent than those in Montana or Alaska.

 Best Available Technology